avipowar/swiggy-app/README.md

 - and this is optimize the performance of the application
 - and this is also reduce the bundle size of the application
 - and this is also reduce the time of the application to load

+# make accordion

+# letting the state up

+- how to controlled child from parent
+- learn controlled component and uncontrolled component